socketstream/socketstream/README.md

     http://localhost:3000

-Note: We are aware there is a strange mix of JavaScript/CoffeeScript created at the moment.
-This will be fixed shortly.
-The plan is to create vanilla JS files by default with the ability to type `socketstream new -c <name_of_your_project>` if you prefer to use CoffeeScript.

 ### What can I create with it?

-SocketStream is a perfect fit for all manner of modern applications which require real-time data (chat, stock trading, location monitoring, analytics, etc).
-It's also a great platform for building real-time HTML5 games.
+SocketStream is a perfect fit for all manner of modern applications which require realtime data (chat, stock trading, location monitoring, analytics, etc).
+It's also a great platform for building realtime HTML5 games.
 However, right now it would make a poor choice for a blog or other content-rich site which requires unique URLs for search engine optimization.

 ### Demo Apps